-It might be noted that this section is concerned solely with "advance payments, or deposits."
-Liquidated damages provisions in leases fixing in advance the amount of damages recoverable by the lessor will in appropriate circumstances now be enforceable.
-See Comment to Section 1951.2. -28-
+It should be noted that this section is concerned solely with "advance payments."
+Liquidated damages provisions in leases fixing in advance the amount of damages recoverable by the lessor are in appropriate circumstances enforceable.
+See Comment to Section 1951.2.

-5 1952.
+§ 1952.
 Effect on unlawful detainer, forcible entry, and forcible detainer actions